oliversheridanmethven/introduction_to_coding/README.markdown

 ## Course structure

-> This year is the first year that this course has been offered.
-As such the syllabus and topics we cover are very flexible, and can be heavily influenced by the students taking this course.
+> The syllabus and topics we cover are very flexible, and can be heavily influenced by the students taking this course.
 The first few classes will constitute some of the basic requisites for understanding the building-blocks of the language, but after that **any suggestions about topics which students